donnemartin/donnemartin.github.io/_posts/2015-03-24-tableau-9-features-initial-impressions-from-beta.md

 <p align="center"><b>Calculation Editor</b></p>
 <p align="center"><img src="http://donnemartin.com/wp-content/uploads/2015/03/Tableau_calc.png" alt="" /></p>

 Tooltips now update quickly as your mouse moves.
 Previously I had to pause mouse movement for Tableau to update the tooltip.
-In some situations I would sometimes have to move the mouse complete out of a viz then move it back for the tooltip to update--try doing a few of these in board room presentations and it gets old quickly.
+In some situations I would sometimes have to move the mouse completely out of a viz then move it back for the tooltip to update.
 Another handy improvement is a tooltip shown when you hover over a tab name:

 <p align="center"><img src="http://donnemartin.com/wp-content/uploads/2015/03/Tableau_tooltip.png" alt="" /></p>